Road to the Future

 As of June 30, 2022, ASML was held in Global Growth, Technology Innovators, and International Growth.
 Aptiv was held in Global Growth, Global Leaders, International Growth, and Select Leaders.
 Ecopro BM, Huizhou Desay SV Automotive, and SK IE Technologies were held in Emerging Market Discovery.
 Entegris was held in Global Growth, Global Leaders, and Select Leaders.
 Keyence was held in Global Growth, Technology Innovators, International Growth, and International Leaders.
 LAM is held in Select Growth, Global Growth, Emerging Markets Growth, and Technology Innovators.
 NIO was held in Emerging Markets Growth.
 NVIDIA was held in Select Growth.
 Texas Instruments was held in Global Leaders, International Growth, and Select Leaders.
 Taiwan Semiconductors was held in Emerging Markets Growth, Global Leaders, Technology Innovators, International Growth, and International Leaders.
 Tesla was not held in any Sands Capital strategy and is referenced for illustrative purposes only.

 The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
+All investments are subject to market risk, including the possible loss of principal.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any securities discussed will remain in the portfolio or that securities sold have not been repurchased.
 You should not assume that any investment is or will be profitable.
 Company logos and website images are used for illustrative purposes only and were obtained directly from the company websites.
 Company logos and website images are trademarks or registered trademarks of their respective owners and use of a logo does not imply any connection between Sands Capital and the company.
 GIPS® Reports and additional disclosures for the related composites may be found at https://www.sandscapital.com/GIPS-Report.
 RO 2407407

 References to “we,” “us, “our, and “Sands Capital” refer collectively to Sands Capital Management, LLC, which provides investment advisory services with respect to Sands Capital’s public market investment strategies, and Sands Capital Ventures, LLC, which provides investment advisory services with respect to Sands Capital’s private market investment strategies, including the Global Innovation strategy, which is available only to qualified investors.
 As the context requires, the term “Sands Capital” may refer to such entities individually or collectively.
 As of October 1, 2021, the firm was redefined to be the combination of Sands Capital Management, LLC and Sands Capital Ventures, LLC.
 Both firms are registered investment advisers with the U. S. Securities and Exchange Commission in accordance with the Investment Advisers Act of 1940.
 The two registered investment advisers are combined to be one firm and are doing business as Sands Capital.
 Sands Capital operates as a distinct business organization, retains discretion over the assets between the two registered investment advisers, and has autonomy over the total investment decision making process.